Twisted compactifications of 6D field theories from maximal 7D gauged supergravity: Solutions from gaugings in representation

 The $AdS_5$ fixed points do not exist in the case of $\rho=0$.
 Furthermore, it turns out that good $AdS_5$ fixed points exist only in $SO(5)$ and $SO(3,2)$ gauge groups with $\rho=\sigma=1$ and $\rho=-\sigma=1$, respectively. \\ For $SO(5)$ gauge group, there exist $AdS_5$ fixed points when

 for $\Sigma^2=H^2, \mathbb{R}^2, S^2$, respectively.
 In deriving the above conditions, we have chosen $g>0$ for convenience.
 We emphasize here that the $AdS_5\times\mathbb{R}^2$ fixed point preserves sixteen supercharges while the $AdS_5\times H^2$ and $AdS_5\times S^2$ preserve only eight supercharges.
 This is due to the fact that no spin connection on $\mathbb{R}^2$ needs to be cancelled by performing a twist.
 In this case, the projector involving $\gamma_{\hat{\theta}\hat{\varphi}}$ is not needed.
 All these $AdS_5\times \Sigma^2$ fixed points, dual to four-dimensional SCFTs from M5-branes, together with the corresponding RG flows from the supersymmetric $AdS_7$ vacuum have recently been discussed in \cite{4D_SCFT_from_M5}. \\ In this work, we will extend the study of these RG flows by considering more general RG flows from the $N=4$ $AdS_7$ critical point to $AdS_5$ fixed points and then to singular geometries in the form of curved domain walls with $Mkw_4\times \Sigma^2$ slices.
 According to the usual holographic interpretation, these geometries should be dual to non-conformal field theories in four dimensions arising from the RG flows from four-dimensional SCFTs dual to $AdS_5\times \Sigma^2$ fixed points.
-The latter are in turn obtained from twisted compactification of $N=(2,0)$ SCFT in six dimensions dual the $N=4$ $AdS_7$ vacuum.
-Examples of these RG flows are given in figures \ref{Y_AdS5xH2flows}, \ref{Y_AdS5xR2flows}, and \ref{Y_AdS5xS2flows} for the case of $AdS_5\times H^2$, $AdS_5\times\mathbb{R}^2$ and $AdS_5\times S^2$ fixed points, respectively.
+The latter are in turn obtained from twisted compactification of $N=(2,0)$ SCFT in six dimensions dual to the $N=4$ $AdS_7$ vacuum.
+Examples of these RG flows are given in figures \ref{Y_AdS5xH2flows}, \ref{Y_AdS5xR2flows}, and \ref{Y_AdS5xS2flows} for the cases of $AdS_5\times H^2$, $AdS_5\times\mathbb{R}^2$ and $AdS_5\times S^2$ fixed points, respectively.
 In these solutions, we have chosen the position of the $AdS_5\times \Sigma^2$ fixed points to be $r=0$ and set $g=16$.
+We note here that on of the magnetic charges is fixed by the twist condition \eqref{YSO(2)xSO(2)on1QYM}.
+In the numerical solutions, we have chosen $p_2$ to be the independent parameter.